syedkonain/Conditional-Synthetic-Fingerprint-Image-Generation-using-Stylegan2-Ada-and-Stylegan3/README.md

-# Conditional-Synthetic-Fingerprint-Image-Generation-using-Stylegan2-Ada-and-Stylegan3**
+# Conditional-Synthetic-Fingerprint-Image-Generation-using-Stylegan2-Ada-and-Stylegan3
-Download the 62500 Synthetically generated fingerprint for each class/Finger(1-10) contain 6250 images.(Stylegan2-Ada)
+Download the 62,500 synthetically generated fingerprints for each class/finger (1-10), containing 6,250 images each, using StyleGAN2-Ada (CU-DB2).
-CU-DB2

-Download the 62500 Synthetically generated fingerprint for each class/Finger(1-10) contain 6250 images.(Stylegan3)
+Download the 62,500 synthetically generated fingerprints for each class/finger (1-10), containing 6,250 images each, using StyleGAN3 (CU-DB3)
-CU-DB3

 Acknowledgements**